 7.6.
-Adopted Indicators for the Equity and Market Support Segments both the equity and market support segments of the portfolio.
-The DACAG also submitted a formal letter into the record of the proceeding recommending certain metrics and indicators for the equity segment.
+Adopted Indicators for the Equity and Market Support Segments

+The CAEECC metrics working groups also developed, along with the objectives discussed in the last section, both proposed metrics and indicators for both the equity and market support segments of the portfolio.59 The DACAG also submitted a formal letter into the record of the proceeding recommending certain metrics and indicators for the equity segment.